-We asked fellow Dreamers Abroad what they would do differently if they were just starting out on their adventures now.
+We asked Dreams Abroad members what they would do differently if they were starting out on their adventures now.
 After studying abroad in the United States, Carlos finished up an intensive English course in 2016 at Florida State University.
 He has since returned to Mexico and finished his degree.
 Here’s what Carlos had to say about what he’s learned about studying abroad in the United States.

-- A genuine interaction with another person is just a greeting away.
+A genuine interaction with another person is just a greeting away.
 Most of the time we are wrapped up in ourselves.
-When we´re on the street, we tend to be on the defensive but a smile is all it takes to disarm that defense.
-One thing that works for me is using tee shirts from TV shows or bands, etc. If you come across someone that likes the show or band on your tee, it is more likely that he or she will be open to talk to you.
+When we’re on the street, we tend to be on defense.
+A smile is all it takes to disarm that defense.
+One thing that works for me is using t-shirts from TV shows or bands.
+If you come across someone that likes the show or band on your tee, it is more likely he or she will be open to talk to you.

-- Get out as much as you can.
-Visit as many coffee shops as possible: you can learn a lot about people by watching how they live, what they do, and what kinds of things they´re interested in.
+Get out as much as you can.
+Visit as many coffee shops as possible: you can learn a lot about people by watching how they live, what they do, and what they’re interested in.
 The same applies to art galleries and malls.
 Be aware of your surroundings, enjoy them, and start a conversation with a friendly stranger.

-- Be a good listener.
+Be a good listener.
 Pay attention.
-No one likes a person who’s just waiting his turn to talk, so take interest in other peoples’ lives and they will be more likely to see you as a confidant.
+No one likes a person who’s just waiting their turn to talk, so take interest in others’ lives and they will be more likely to see you as a confidant.
 I have learned that most people are eager to have a meaningful conversation so your goal should be to start one, but this can only be achieved step by step.
 You can’t talk about life with a stranger without finding some common ground first.

-- Walk everywhere and anywhere.
-You don´t need a cab and you don´t need to wait 30 minutes at the Greyhound station.
+Walk everywhere and anywhere.
+You don’t need a cab and you don’t need to wait 30 minutes at the Greyhound station.
 If you invest the time to explore the town on foot, you will be amazed by all of the things you could find.
 Take as many pictures as you can.
-Photography is a tourist´s best friend as it will make memories more vivid when the adventure is over.
-If you find a place that seems interesting, maybe a shop, a flea market, an antique shop, a cigar club, just go inside if you feel like it, don´t be afraid to try something new.
+Photography is a tourist’s best friend as it will make memories more vivid when the adventure is over.
+If you find a place that seems interesting, maybe a shop, a flea market, an antique shop, or a cigar club, just go inside if you feel like it.
+Don’t be afraid to try something new.